ahmedsameha1/linux_server_configuration/README.md

 RESOURCES
 =========

-The web search has been done using: https://www.google.com.eg/ (this URL was copied from Google Chrome browser).
+The web search has been done using: https://www.google.com.eg/ (this URL was copied from Google Chrome browser(https://www.google.com/chrome/)).

-I used Google Chrome browser to work on this project.
+I used Google Chrome browser (https://www.google.com/chrome/) to work on this project.

 I used git(https://git-scm.com/) to work on this project.